 Within the Trinity Region's 13 eight-digit Hydrologic Unit Code (HUC-8) watersheds, there are hundreds of H&H models, each calibrated for the specific region, and spanning from the late 1970s to present.
-All the data output from the various modeling efforts is ultimately incorporated through geographic information system (GIS) mapping into the Trinity Region floodplain quilt as described in Figure 2.2 shows stream model location in the Trinity Region.
+All the data output from the various modeling efforts is ultimately incorporated through Geographic Information System (GIS) mapping into the Trinity Region floodplain quilt.
+Figure 2.2 shows stream model locations in the Trinity Region.